 3. Where we rely for our service provision on the services of one or more upstream suppliers, agreed performance and delivery dates shall apply subject to the on-schedule service provision of our upstream suppliers.
 This condition shall not apply for delays that we ourselves are responsible for.

-4. If MCG delays the service provision because of documents presented late by the customer, the processing period shall automatically be delayed by the same amount of time.
-MCG shall invoice added costs incurred because of this delay separately at the usual market conditions.
+4. If Munich Consulting Group delays the service provision because of documents presented late by the customer, the processing period shall automatically be delayed by the same amount of time.
+Munich Consulting Group shall invoice added costs incurred because of this delay separately at the usual market conditions.

 § 6 Service outsourcing